GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Promises and Pitfalls of Using GenAI in Qualitative Research

 A further risk involves \textbf{bias and hallucinations}.
 GenAI systems inherit biases from their training data and may hallucinate plausible but incorrect codes or summaries.
-Humans of course also exhibit bias, but mechanisms such as reflexivity and positionality statements at least make the bias clear.
-Hallucinations and hidden bias in GenAI threaten the validity of both deductive coding and interpretive studies~\cite{chen2024computational}.
-As creatures of their training data and fine-tuning procedures, GenAI tools cannot make sense of novel contexts.
-But novel and previously unresearched contexts are typically a main focus in qualitative work.
+Humans of course also exhibit bias, but mechanisms such as reflexivity and positionality statements at least make that possible bias visible.
+Hallucinations and hidden bias are especially problematic when researchers rely on model outputs without inspecting the underlying data, or when the study examines novel contexts that are not represented in training corpora~\cite{chen2024computational}.

 Additionally, there is the issue of \textbf{prompt sensitivity and reproducibility}.
 Model outputs depend heavily on the wording of prompts and random seeds, which can lead to inconsistent results across runs~\cite{shah2025inductive}.
 This undermines reliability, particularly in deductive studies where intercoder agreement is important.